Young girl receiving speech therapy from a professional at Arbutus Speech Therapy.

 • Difficulty with cursive writing

-Since LLDs affect a child’s ability to learn language-based skills, they are often not detected until a child enters the intermediate grades (around age 8.)
-This is around the time when students make the shift from ‘learning to readto ‘reading to learn‘.
+Since LLDs affect a child’s ability to learn language-based skills, they are often not detected until a child enters the intermediate grades (around age 8).
+This is around the time when students make the shift from ‘learning to read’ to ‘reading to learn’.
 You or your child’s teacher may notice that your child is struggling to keep up with their peers at this time.
-Common difficulties include difficulties with decoding (sounding out words when reading or spelling), listening comprehension, and expressing thoughts using spoken word.
+Common difficulties include decoding (sounding out words when reading or spelling), listening comprehension, and expressing thoughts using spoken word.

-The following breakdown from the American Speech and Hearing Association provides information on literacy milestones that you would expect for a student in Grade 3:
+The following breakdown from the American Speech-Language-Hearing Association provides information on literacy milestones that you would expect for a student in Grade 3:

 Reading

-• Use word analysis skills.
-This means knowing root words, prefixes, and suffixes.
+• Use word analysis skills, including root words, prefixes, and suffixes

-• Use clues from a story to help understand what she reads.
+• Use clues from a story to help understand what they read

-• Predict and explain what will happen next in stories.
-Compare stories and tell how stories are different.
+• Predict and explain what will happen next in stories, and compare stories to tell how they are different

-• Ask and answer questions about what he reads.
+• Ask and answer questions about what they read

-• Use what she knows to learn about new topics.
+• Use what they know to learn about new topics

 Writing